wp-plugins/post-type-requirements-checklist/readme.txt

 * initial release

 == Upgrade Notice ==

+= 2.2.1 =
+Fixes a bug which displays errors for some users

 = 2.2 =
 Release with new features for maximum allowed number of categories and tags, based on current SEO standards.
 Users are strongly urged to update.